enmasseio/hypertimer/README.md

 ### Configuring a hypertimer

+A hypertimer can run in two modes:

+- Run at a continuous rate, at a faster, slower, or the same pace as real-time.
+- Run discrete events, jumping from event to event.

-A hypertimer can run in continuous or discrete time, and can run faster or slower than real-time.
-The speed of a hypertimer can be configured via the option `rate`, which can be a positive number (to run in continuous time) or the string `'discrete'` (to run in discrete time).
+The mode of a hypertimer can be configured via the option `rate`, which can be a positive number to run in at a continuous pace, or the string `'discrete-event'` to run discrete events.

 ```js
 // create a hypertimer running ten times faster than real-time